ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ![image](https://user-images.githubusercontent.com/13661966/180462232-6d69576c-354f-4fb5-840a-4f0c0ccd51d4.png)

-Here is another screenshot from the CDK Stack from AWS Console.
+Here is another screenshot of the CDK Stack from AWS Console.

 ![image](https://user-images.githubusercontent.com/13661966/180472066-1a3d4e52-5f4c-461f-b796-27227b49a8d5.png)

 ## Step 5: Deploy the CDK stack
-Run below to go to the root folder, as you should be on `src` folder due to previous step.
+Run below command to go to the root folder, as you should be on `src` folder due to previous step.
 ``bash
 cd..
 ``

-Next, run following command to deploy the CDK stack.
+Next, run the following command to deploy the CDK stack.
 ```bash
 cdk deploy
 ```